Erin Molan: Career

 In June 2020, Molan was criticised for mocking the name of Tongan Rugby League player Haumole Olakau'atu on the 2GB radio program The Continuous Call.
 Molan alleges that her nonsensical imitation of Olakau'atu's name was in reference to a previous discussion between the radio hosts where they grappled with how to correctly pronounce Pacific Islander names.
 Molan left the program at the end of the 2020 season.
 In March 2023, Molan settled a legal case against Daily Mail Australia which she claimed had defamed her by publishing reports about this matter.
 The case was resolved in mediation.

 Also in December 2021, Molan declined an approach to run as the Liberal Party of Australia candidate for the Division of Eden-Monaro in the 2022 Australian election, saying her future political ambitions with the Liberals are "down the track".

 In December 2024, Molan was abruptly fired from her position on Sky News.
-After her firing, she went on a trip to Israel where she met with the country's president Isaac Herzog as well as relatives of hostages held by Hamas.
+After her firing, she went on a trip to Israel, where she met with the country's president Isaac Herzog as well as relatives of hostages held by Hamas.
 Herzog praised Molan for her "moral clarity" in siding with Israel in its Gaza war.
-When asked why she was fired, she said budget cuts.
+When asked why she was fired, she said it was due to "budget cuts".

-Just two days after the October 7 attacks, even before Israel had mounted a military response, crowds in Sydney celebrated the attacks, chanting vulgar anti-Semitic slogans.
-At the time various media outlets reported that the phrase "Gas the Jews" was among those chanted by the crowd.
-Reacting to the news, Molan said she felt "genuine shame for my country" for the first time in her life.
-After further investigation, it could not be shown that anyone had chanted "Gas the Jews", although other inappropriate and anti-Semitic chants were in fact used, including "Fuck the Jews".

-In February 2025, Molan became the host for 69 X Minutes, a news show funded by Elon Musk, which airs on X, formerly known as Twitter.
+In February 2025, Molan became the host for 69 X Minutes, a news show funded by Elon Musk, which aired on X (formerly Twitter).
+Since September 2025, 69X Minutes moved to being published solely on X; Molan is now hosting a podcast, The Erin Molan Show, a conservative-leaning news and commentary program in partnership with Salem Media Group that airs three times a week.